SamarChalla/StockPricePrediction/README.md

 ### 1.Collected data starting from yahoo finance.
 ### 2.Calculated std_dev and CAGR to make them influence the fluctuations
 ### 3.Derived random shocks using CAGR, Std_dev and assumed it to be in a normal distribution [np.random.normal()].
 Each is a random walk showing one outcome.
-### Performed 10000 trials from today and predicted prices for the next year (for 252 trading days) and calculated average and plotted a histogram to showcase the probabilities of various possible outcomes.
+### 4.Performed 10000 trials from today and predicted prices for the next year (for 252 trading days) and calculated average and plotted a histogram to showcase the probabilities of various possible outcomes.

 # Results:
 According the predicted data, the future price of the stock after 1 year has very less probability of going down from the current price.